 Internships may be with government agencies, nonprofits or private sector organizations.
 If you are considering an internship, you should initiate discussions with a faculty member, the Director, or the Assistant Director to assess the type of internship in which you are interested and how it fits into your overall educational plan.

-Find Internship ideas online through emails from the Assistant Director, and on MES Weekly (the MES blog).
+Find Internship ideas online through MES Weekly (the MES blog).
+Internships specifically targeted at MES students will be shared via email by the Assistant Director, and cohort Facebook groups.
 Students may also find internships through their own networking and research.

 Internship Learning Contract Registration